 4. The Best Body Wash For Under-Breast Rashes

 Dr. Geraghty says that she’s always against using harsh body scrubs and cleansers for anyone, but notes that you’ll definitely want to avoid them in the sensitive under-breast area.
 Instead, the doctor says to wash with a mild cleanser once or twice a day to keep the area clean.
 Vanicream Gentle Body Wash is a go-to for people with all sorts of skin sensitivities and allergies, due to its super-simple formula that’s free of common irritants like fragrance, parabens, lanolin, sulfates, and soap.
+The body wash has also been given the Seal of Acceptance from the National Eczema Association.
 It gently and effectively cleans, but it won’t dry out your skin or further irritate any existing rashes or irritation.

 5. The Best Anti-Yeast Cream For Under-Breast Rashes